-School Attendance and the Law and how this affects pupils at Ss John & Monica’s school
+School Attendance and the Law and how this affects pupils at SS John & Monica’s school

-Our attendance target for 2017/18 is 97%.
+Our attendance target is 97%.

 Birmingham Local Authority does not support parents removing their children during the school year for anything except an emergency.
 What constitutes an emergency will be defined by the Head Teacher as only a Head Teacher can authorise absence during term time.
 It should be noted that visiting relatives abroad is not regarded as an emergency nor is keeping your child at home if the parent has appointments or illness.

 If you decide not to heed the school’s advice about term time holidays and take time off school, you need to be aware that we will take steps to protect your child’s right to an education.
 These steps can include meeting with the Head or Deputy to discuss attendance, referring your child to an Education Social Worker, referring your child to other support agencies, monitoring your child’s overall attendance and seeking penalty notices from Court and in cases where the leave reaches an unacceptable level we will remove your child from our school roll and you will have to find a new school for them.

 Schools are responsible for monitoring pupil attendance and taking any necessary action to support parents in improving their child’s attendance and punctuality.
 We calculate your child’s attendance on a regular basis and where any child has less than 90% attendance we will be in contact with you by letter and to arrange an appointment for a meeting.
 The Government has changed its rules on what constitutes Persistent Absence.
 Pupils with attendance less than 90% are regarded as persistent absentees.
 All pupils must be in school every day that they are well enough to be here.